 - While potatoes are boiling, prepare a baking sheet by spraying with baking spray.
 Alternatively, place aluminum foil on the top of a broiler pan.
 Cut slits in aluminum foil to allow grease to flow into the lower portion of the broiler pan.
 Spray aluminum foil with baking spray.
 Set pan aside.

 - Drain water from potatoes and allow potatoes to cool.

-- Once potatoes are cool enough to handle, cut each potato into half.
+- Once potatoes are cool enough to handle, cut each potato in half.

 - Sprinkle potatoes with season salt and season pepper.

-- Cut bacon slices into half, forming 2 short pieces per slice of bacon.
+- Cut bacon slices in half, forming 2 short pieces per slice of bacon.

 - Wrap each potato half with bacon, stretching slightly if necessary.
 Toothpicks can be used to hold the bacon in place, but I find I can just wrap them and place them on the pan with the seam side down.